Introduction: Corn Chowder Recipe

 A nice hot bowl of corn chowder for those chilly fall days, perfect!

 Did you make your own corn chowder?
-Post a picture of your results in the comments below and earn yourself a digital patch and 3-month Pro Membership to Instructables!
+Post a picture of your results in the comments below and get a free Pro Membership to Instructables!